-What does compliance mean?
+What compliance means

 In order to comply with this standard ALL the controls will be met at the level required.

 Compliance with this Standard given through means such as contractual requirements, cabinet mandate, legislation etc., will include mechanisms for assessment and certification.
-The Party will meet the levels determined by the risk assessment and any additional requirements specified.
+The RP will meet the levels determined by the risk assessment and any additional requirements specified.

 The existing Evidence of Identity Standard contains additional guidance that may be used to supplement this standard.
 The content is being reviewed and updates will be published on Digital.govt.nz.